 Level 1: The Fish

 Let’s say that you’re talking to someone and they just keeping going and going.
-We intuitively know that when someone opens their mouth to say something they should stop talking.
+We intuitively know that when someone opens their mouth to say something, we should stop talking.
 One thing you can try is opening your mouth at them just like a fish:

 When you open your mouth it indicates that you have something to say.
 Even if you don’t let any words out of your mouth while they are still talking, just the act of slightly opening your mouth will often get people to wrap up to give you a turn to speak.